 - The loan may be fully or partially forgivable after 8-week or 24-week compliance period if the requirements are met by the borrower

 - Salary, wages, commissions or tips (capped at $100,000 on an annualized basis for each employee);

 - Employee benefits including costs for vacation, parental, family, medical or sick leave;

 - Allowance for separation or dismissal; payments required for the provisions of group health care benefits including insurance premiums; and payment of any retirement benefit;

 - State and local taxes (not federal) assessed on compensation; and

-- For a sole proprietor or independent contractor: wages, commissions, income or net earnings from self-employment, capped at $100,000 on an annualized basis for each employee.
+- For a sole proprietor or independent contractor: wages, commissions, income, or net earnings from self-employment, capped at $100,000 on an annualized basis for each employee.

 How much of my loan may be forgiven?

-You will owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments over the 8 weeks after getting the loan.
+You will owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments over the 8-week or 24-week compliance period after getting the loan.
 Due to likely high subscription, it is anticipated that not more than 25% of the forgiven amount may be for non-payroll costs.